 Yes… I understand that there are good doctors who comprise some of what I’m going to cover here and I’m sure there are doctors out there who actually care.
 I just honestly don’t know where they are at.
 They clearly are not in my area of the world.
 However, as you read through this, you may find that you sympathize with what I’m asking here.

 Let’s start with the idea that doctors are actually a leading cause of death in this country.
 Don’t believe me?
 A recent Johns Hopkins study claims more than 250,000 people in the U.S. die every year from medical errors.
-I’m not a mathematician but that number seems considerably higher than just about every other cause of death, and that includes all gun-related deaths.
+Granted, some contest this number and that’s fine.
+Whichever number you choose to go with, it’s still considerably higher than just about every other cause of death, and that includes all gun-related deaths.
 I think our fear is a little misplaced.
 Have you ever thought of your doctor as an Assault-Doctor?
-Not that you would ever hear most doctors admit that statistic; that would require honesty.
+Not that you would ever hear most doctors admit these statistics; that would require honesty.
 Still, either by negligence or simple apathy, the truth is that there are a lot of people suffering out there because a doctor isn’t doing a good job.

 Meanwhile, many of these chronic diseases could be greatly improved by addressing some basic nutrient deficiencies.
 That’s a big problem too because on average, U.S. medical schools offer only 19.6 hours of nutrition education across four years of medical school, according to a 2010 report in Academic Medicine.
 This is odd when you think about how nutrition relates to ACTUAL HEALTH!
 Sure, we could blame the chemicals, the vaccines, the food, the water or even the people suffering, but wouldn’t doctors be able to at least help – even a little?